dragica/AsyncWebPageDownloader/README.md

 ### Installing

-Open the project in Visual Studio, open a new terminal and type the following commands:
+Open the solution in Visual Studio, open a new terminal and type the following commands:

 ```
 dotnet restore